SgtVincent/RoboScript/instruct_to_policy/data.md

         found_objects.append(obj)
 ```

-You can run the bash script [run_code_gen.sh](./scripts/data/run_code_gen.sh) to generate code snippets for all the valid task queries.
+You can run the bash script [run_code_gen.sh](./scripts/bash/run_code_gen.sh) to generate code snippets for all the valid task queries.
 The script a code snippet to execute each task query in file `table_cabinet_<i>.txt` for each world.
 The generated code snippets are stored in the [generated_code](./data/generated_code) folder.

-For more details about the task query generation script, please run the following command under instruct_to_policy package root:
+For more details about the code generation script, please run the following command under instruct_to_policy package root:

 ```bash
 python ./scripts/data/generate_code.py --help